ShubhaPokharel/Variables/README.md

 Local variables are declared inside the method or constructor or blocks.

-We can access the local variables only inside the method, constructor or block.
+We can access the local variables inside the method, constructor or block dierectly .

 ## Instance Variable...